 It should be applied to the affected patches of psoriasis twice daily and can be used safely long term.
 The ointment is used on trunk and limbs.
 The cream is more often used in the body folds or on face and ears.
 The scalp solution is used in hairy areas.

 Calcipotriol is sometimes also helpful in the following skin conditions:

 Calcipotriol acts like vitamin D. It is antiproliferative, reducing the abnormal proliferation of keratinocytes that occurs in psoriasis, and it induces cell differentiation, normalising epidermal growth.

 Topical calcipotriol is usually well tolerated.
 Side effects are more common with the ointment formulation than with the cream (but the ointment is more effective on plaque psoriasis).

 Keep calcipotriol away from your dog: it is very poisonous and may be fatal if eaten by a dog.

 Calcipotriol is often used with other treatments for psoriasis with good effect.
-These include:

 © 2018 DermNet New Zealand Trust.

 DermNet NZ does not provide an online consultation service.
 If you have any concerns with your skin or its treatment, see a dermatologist for advice.